-The UAE is a country full of history and industry but don’t worry there’s plenty of things to do for fun.
-Commons activities include hot air balloon tours, 4x4 adventures through the desert or even camping over night with some camels by your side.
+Common activities include hot air balloon tours, 4x4 adventures through the desert, and camping overnight with some camels by your side.

-If you’re really interested in to architecture, you can be amazed with some of the world’s most beautiful structures.
-Some structures to see: Burj Al Arab, the world’s 3rd tallest hotel, Dubai has the Burf Khalifa, the world’s tallest building, and the Dubai mall is infamously known for having the only Ski resort inside the desert within it.
+If you’re really interested in architecture, you will be amazed by some of the world’s most beautiful structures in the UAE.
+Some structures to see: Burj Al Arab, the world’s 3rd tallest hotel, Dubai has the Burj Khalifa, the world’s tallest building, and the Dubai mall is infamously known for having the only Ski resort inside the desert within it.

 Yes, the UAE is in the desert but the country has plenty of things to keep you cool.
 All buildings have A/C as well there are a number of water theme parks: Aquaventure Waterpark, Dolphin Bay, Wild Wadi Waterpark, Marina Beach and more.
 Abu Dhabi has a list of activities to do as well: Emirates Palace, Yas Marina Circuit, The Corniche, Ferrari World Abu Dhabi, Al Ain National Museum.

 Life in the UAE will definitely be different than western countries, but that what makes it an adventure.
-As a teacher, you’ll be in one of the most competitive and sought after countries.
-You decision to teach and live in the UAE will be rewarded in your lifestyle.
-From the desert to beaches, UAE has plenty to offer and a lifetime changing experience is one of them.
+As a teacher, you’ll be in one of the most competitive and sought-after countries.
+Your decision to teach and live in the UAE will be rewarded in your lifestyle.
+From the desert to beaches, UAE has plenty to offer and a life-changing experience is one of them.
 Be sure to contact us at Teaching Nomad on how you can teach in the UAE.